filiphsps/commerce/apps/landing/docs/errors/UNREACHABLE.md

 #### Documentation

-An theoretical unreachable code path has been taken (eg, switch case fall through, if else block or similar), this is a sign of a greater underlying problem and should be reported to Nordcom Group Inc. ASAP so we can investigate it.
+An theoretical unreachable code path has been taken (eg, switch case fall through, if else block or similar), this is a sign of a greater underlying problem and should be reported to Nordcom AB ASAP so we can investigate it.

 {% /card %}